 The charger has an auto-memory feature and will always use the previously selected operating mode when plugged in.
 The charger has two independent charging banks (one for each battery), and the operating mode must be selected for both banks.
 In normal operation there should never be a need to change the operating mode.
-If needed, the operating mode can be changed by pressing the button located under the circular cutouts in the Battery Charger Information decal.
-A blunt ended object (the flat end of a 1/8" drill bit or hex key is recommended) can then be inserted in the hole to depress the mode button to change the operating mode.
+If needed, the operating mode can be changed by inserting a blunt ended object (the flat end of a 1/8" drill bit or hex key is recommended) in the holes shown in Figure 5 to depress the mode button and change the operating mode.